-London businessman Thomas Duguid built the church in 1913 to honour his wife, Adelaide who died in 1903, and daughter, Constance following their tragic deaths.
+London businessman Thomas Duguid built the church in 1913.
+To honor his wife, Adelaide who died in 1903, and daughter, Constance following their tragic deaths.
 Both are buried here.
-His daughter Constance came to Myshall to visit her sister and she fell in love with Rupert George Inglis Brady, who lived nearby at Myshall House.
+His daughter Constance came to Myshall to visit her sister.
+And she fell in love with Rupert George Inglis Brady, who lived nearby at Myshall House.
 Inglis was the last male heir to the Cornwall Brady Family of Myshall.
-The couple got engaged but before marriage took place Constance was thrown from her horse and died soon afterwards at her sister’s residence.
+The couple got engaged but before the marriage took place Constance was thrown from her horse.
+And died soon afterward at her sister’s residence.

-Described as an architectural gem, Adelaide Memorial Church was designed by George Coppinger Ashlin, one of the foremost architects in the country in eighteenth century as a miniature of Salisbury Cathedral in England.
+Described as an architectural gem, Adelaide Memorial Church was designed by George Coppinger Ashlin.
+One of the foremost architects in the country in the eighteenth century as a miniature of Salisbury Cathedral in England.

 The church is impressive with an ornate tower and spire.
-It stands in beautifully maintained grounds, accessed by a yew-lined drive.
+It stands on beautifully maintained grounds, accessed by a yew-lined drive.
 There are also huge stunning trees on the place around the church.

 The stunning interior features a marble floor inspired by St Mark’s in Venice and stained glass windows depicting scenes of the local countryside.
-Unfortunatly I didn`t see the interior beacuse the church was locked.
+Unfortunately, I didn`t see the interior because the church was locked.